Hi,

 How does your marketing spread look?
 Do you have equal numbers in each column?
 Are you overindexing on the ones with the highest effectiveness?
 If you don’t have any in one column, why not?

 Examine whether that feels right.
 Once you sit with this list, you should instinctively know whether that looks right, and the secret is that you knew the right answer all along.
-This was just a thinly veiled way to make you realize the answer was always inside yourself.
+This was just a thinly veiled way to make you realize the answer was always inside yourself all along.

 You might be thinking: “But what if I choose wrong?
 What if I invest everything in one path and it doesn’t work?”